 I made just under $100 bucks off the course in the first month and was amazed that there were zero upfront costs.
 Plus, I didn’t have to ship anything!

 I was used to passive income from the music business with radio royalties, YouTube, digital sales etc. but this was a whole other level.
-Plus, I could charge a lot more then .99 cents for a song or $10 for an album!
+Plus, I could charge a lot more than .99 cents for a song or $10 for an album!